littlezaide/TCT14-202/notes.md

+# SWOT

+# Strengths

+- sites - the trail leads to or passes probably *thousands* of sites across the country, whether heritage sites, natural parks or other interesting spots.
+- there is a compelling story of devoted and organized local groups and volunteers, as well as national organizatons who have chipped in or rolled up their sleeves (i.e. Canadian Military Engineers bridge-building)

+# Weaknesses

+- story: the story of the trail lacks coherence.
+What does unity mean?
+- general lack of visibility, both on the trail, on approaches to the trail, or as something in tourist and outdoors guides

+# Opportunities

+# Threats

+-

 # assets

 - story
-- sites
-- parks en route (i.e. Terra Nova)
-- story of local orgs and volunteers, as well as national programs

 - wayfinding information (spurs and other decision points, portage-markings on blue routes)
 - interpretation